 One thing many buyers consider is whether the potty seat is stylish or not.
 Some potty training seat models are bright and colorful, often covered in designs of different cartoon characters.
-This makes the training way more exciting for children.
-However, there are plenty of potty seats with a more classic, traditional design, which are a way better option if you want the potty seat to blend in your bathroom.
+This can potentially make the training more exciting for children.
+However, there are plenty of potty seats with a more classic, traditional design, which are a better option if you want the potty seat to blend in with your bathroom.

 Potty seats and potty chairs should also be simple and convenient to use.
-Not only that, but it’s a good idea to find models that are easy to maintain.
-The potty seats as we have mentioned are way more convenient and easy to keep clean.
-Always make sure to buy a model that doesn’t have difficult-to-clean crannies and nooks.
+It’s a good idea to find models that are easy to maintain.
+The potty seats as we have mentioned are convenient and easy to keep clean.

 When it comes to potty training systems, the warranty factor often gets a bit tricky.
 Dozens of companies offer limited warranties marked “at their discretion.”
-That means that they decide whether the potty seat can be exchanged.
+That means that they decide on a case-by-case basis whether the potty seat can be exchanged.

 Frequently Asked Questions